-The programme of encouraging behavioural change will assist in reducing the number of vehicles using key routes, and free up road space.
-For example, through the mobility management programme (smarter choices) the establishment of car sharing schemes will be promoted to reduce the number of single occupancy cars using the routes.
-The Borough will work with the bus operators to encourage the use of public transport by implementing bus priority measures where the road space allows, and priority at traffic signals to improve journey time reliability.
-In areas where bus punctuality is poor as evidenced by bus surveys, the development of the sert is essential for providing high quality public transport, particularly between the town centre and the Airport.
+- 5.13 The programme of encouraging behavioural change will assist in reducing the number of vehicles using key routes, and free up road space. (www.ideasinmotionsouthend.co.uk). - 5.14 The Council will work with the bus operators to encourage the use of public transport by implementing bus priority measures where the road space allows, and priority at traffic signals to improve journey time reliability.
+In areas where bus punctuality is poor as evidenced by bus surveys, the development of improved bus services is essential for providing high quality public transport, particularly between the town centre and the Airport.

-Disruption from works on the street can play a significant part in the unnecessary congestion, delays and incidents on a network.
+5.15 Disruption from works on the street can play a significant part in the unnecessary congestion, delays and incidents on a network.
 The Traffic Management Act (2004) allows a local highway authority to make an application to introduce a permit scheme within their designated area to control the carrying out of street works.